 Y1: Autumn: personal/local scale to develop sense of place in local area.

-Summer: global scale to learn about people and communities locally and on a global level.
+Summer: global scale to learn about people and communities (continents and oceans).

+Y2: Autumn: climate change locally and on a global level.
 Spring: food locally sourced in the UK and globally from all around the world.
+Summer: Global comparison

 Summer: Global comparison between places in Japan and our local area.